Saturday, November 3, 2012

 And this is how it looked in the opposite direction (behind the Ruckriegel/Sloboda house in the distance is today’s Pekná cesta; HBV/Krasňany did not exist yet.
 Our house is second from left:

-Traffic used to be fairly busy: for example, a bicycle can be seen in the distance on the above picture (“be careful, little Charlie, if he happens to be drunk he can run into you!”, was the grandmother’s admonishment)...
+Traffic used to be fairly busy: for example, a bicycle can be seen in the distance in the above picture (“be careful, little Charlie, if he happens to be drunk he can run into you!”, was the grandmother’s admonishment)...

 After their wedding my parents rented half of a house on Kukučínova street (from where I was carried – unborn – by my mother to maternity hospital on Zochova street, some 3km away), then they moved to Légiodomy, then to a house called Fričák on Račišdorfská street, then to a rented half of a house nearby, and, finally, to a one bedroom flat in Nová doba 3, all of it within 2-3 years’ time.
 As for myself, I lived in those flats, and have but dim recollections of the first few of them, but I always preferred being with my grandparents and with their daughters, my aunties Helen and Ruženka.
 And especially, I liked the gardens and the animals.
 In Nová doba I suffered from a few bouts of middle ear infection, until, when I was about 5, my mother took me by tram for an operation in Štátna nemocnica (Dr. Kretschmer); to this day I am sporting a deep scar behind my left ear.
 And I can hear to this day my mother’s sharp admonishment “you would be better dead!”, when I was crying and howling from pain – the antibiotics being still many years in the future...